-NC State has a state-mandated goal to reduce water consumption by 50 percent from 2001 to 2015.
-Multi-faceted efforts include installing aerators and other water volume-reducing devices to plumbing fixtures, using smart irrigation systems that reduced water use by 40 percent, and implementing trayless dining halls that have saved 51,000 gallons of water per week since 2008.
+Multi-faceted efforts include installing aerators and other water volume-reducing devices to plumbing fixtures, using smart irrigation systems that reduce water use by 40 percent, and implementing trayless dining halls that have saved 51,000 gallons of water per week since 2008.

 When possible, NC State uses water harvesting to meet non-potable water demands.
 Cisterns at Jordan and Biltmore Halls, Talley Student Union, Wolf Ridge Apartments and Yarbrough Utility Plant collect rainwater, which is used for campus irrigation, power washing and cooling utility plants.
 Condensate from HVAC systems is also collected and reused.
 A special water recovery system at Cates Utility Plant saves millions of gallons a year, and a new pipeline on Centennial Campus will supply reuse water (high quality water that has not been treated to safety levels for drinking) for cooling towers at Centennial Campus Utility Plant and for toilet flushing at James B. Hunt Jr. Library.